-Study Abroad Award Writing Workshops will be held on Wednesdays, 1/24/18 from 11-12pm in room #2119 & 2/6/18 from 3-4pm in room #2119 International Center with Study Abroad Faculty Director and UWP Lecturer, Aliki Dragona at the new International Center.
+Study Abroad Award Writing Workshops are frequently held in International Center with Study Abroad Faculty Director and UWP Lecturer, Aliki Dragona at the new International Center.
 Come learn how to strengthen your essays and improve your chances of winning an award!
 Stay tuned for details on the next round of workshops, in the meantime read Tips for Writing a "Statement of Purpose.

 Study Abroad Award Projects

 Study Abroad Awardees will be expected to complete a project highlighting their study abroad experience.
 There are three Project Tracks (PDF) available to choose from: (1) Article Writing/Blogging, (2) Social Media Storytelling, or (3) Photo Journalism.
 Full details will be available around the time awards are announced.
 Related resources: Social Media Storyboard Template

 - Program/Major Specific Scholarships and Awards